kazurayam/katalon-studio-texts-diff/README.md

 ## Problem to solve

 Web testers often want to compare 2 text files.
-The files could be in various format: CSV, JSON, XML, etc. They sometimes want to check if 2 texts are identical or not.
-Additionally they want to see the detail differences, if any.
-I want to perform texts-diff and reporting in Katalon Studio.
+The files could be in various format: CSV, JSON, XML, etc. They sometimes just want to check if 2 texts are identical or not.
+And they may want to see the detail differences.
+Katalon Studio does not offer any texts-diff feature; I want it.

 ## Solution